Spiking Neural Network classifying MNIST data

 For each batch:

-# Apply weight updates
+# Apply clipped gradient updates

-weights_input_to_hidden -= learning_rate * grad_weights_input
+weights_input_to_hidden -= learning_rate * grad_weights_input_to_hidden

-weights_hidden_to_output -= learning_rate * grad_weights_output
+weights_hidden_to_output -= learning_rate * grad_weights_hidden_to_output

 Figure 3 below shows the spiking activity and membrane potentials for a test image after training, visualizing how information flows through the network and how membrane potentials evolve to generate classification outputs.